Heavy quark polarization anisotropy as a novel probe of fireball geometry: Fireball geometry and path length

-{\it 2.
-Fireball geometry and path length:} We consider heavy quarks produced at random points in the transverse plane and propagating along a fixed azimuthal direction $\phi$.
+We consider heavy quarks produced at random points in the transverse plane and propagating along a fixed azimuthal direction $\phi$.
 The ensemble-averaged path length inside the medium, $\langle L(\phi)\rangle$, encodes information about the geometric anisotropies of the system and can be expressed in a form analogous to the harmonic expansion of anisotropic flow.
 Without loss of generality, the azimuthal dependence of the average path length can be written as a Fourier series,

 where $L_0 \equiv \langle\langle L(\phi)\rangle\rangle_{\phi}$ is the azimuthally averaged path length, $\ell_n$ are the path-length anisotropy coefficients, and $\Psi_n$ denote the corresponding event-plane angles.
 The harmonics $n=2,3,4,\ldots$ correspond to elliptic, triangular, quadrangular, and higher-order geometric deformations of the medium.